wp-plugins/google-cloud-print-library/readme.txt

 == Changelog ==

+= 0.4.0 - 30/May/2015 =
+* TWEAK: Now uses OAuth2 for authentication with Google (since Google have removed ClientLogin).
+As a result, the settings page now has entries for a client ID + secret (and a link to instructions), and the previous settings for your Google username are now gone.

 = 0.3.2 - 30/Jan/2015 =
 * TWEAK: Add a message with instructions for users who fall foul of Google's recent changes to the ClientLogin method